Hikansh/Java-Robot-Arm-GUI/README.md

-# Programming fundamentals Assignment 1
+# Java GUI that simulates a robot arm
- Java GUI
+Open in any IDE and simply run with default config.